dojo/framework/.github/ISSUE_TEMPLATE.md

 <!--
-Thank you for contributing to Dojo 2.
+Thank you for contributing to Dojo.

-Our issue tracker is for bugs for Dojo 2.
+Our issue tracker is for bugs for Dojo.

 Please make sure you have read our Contributing Guidelines available at: https://github.com/dojo/meta/blob/master/CONTRIBUTING.md